arpitaapatel/Crop-Disease-Detection/README.md

 - Next.js for frontend framework
 - Tailwind CSS for styling

-## 📞 Support

-For support and questions:
-- Contact: arpitaadev.25@gmail.com

 ## 🔮 Future Enhancements

 - [ ] Support for more crop types